 The spirituality, the "sacred" is related to religion beliefs and religion beliefs are related to the religion symbols and tangible images or objects that express our mystical and spiritual beliefs.

-Montrealers may not be attending organized religious services as ofthen as the used to, but this does not necessarily mean they are less spiritual.
+Montrealers may not be attending organized religious services as often as they used to, but this does not necessarily mean they are less spiritual.

-To get a more complete and more precise picture of Montreal religion beliefs, one must compare our public religious behaviour such as our attendance to religious services to our private religious behaviour such as praying, meditating, worshipping or reading the sacred texts.
+To get a more complete and more precise picture of Montreal religion beliefs, one must compare our public religious behavior such as our attendance to religious services to our private religious behavior such as praying, meditating, worshipping or reading the sacred texts.